-The researches on the mechanisms explaining species distribution in habitat patches were et al. 2003).
-Since site tenacity and dispersal inspired by the equilibrium theory of island bio-Downloaded From https://complete.bioone.org/ournals/Acta-Omthologica on 27 Apr 2024 geography above all (MacArthur & Wilson 1967), and by metapopulation theory (Gilpin & Hanski 1991).
+The researches on the mechanisms explaining species distribution in habitat patches were geography above all (MacArthur & Wilson 1967), and by metapopulation theory (Gilpin & Hanski 1991).
 Species turnover is an important indicator of population changes because the persistence of species in habitat patches may depend on efficient dispersal between particular fragments.
 Many studies on species turnover in fragmented landscapes have concentrated on the year-to-year changes in species composition of birds.
 Most of these studies concerned forest bird communities (Cieślak 1994, Haila et al. 1994, Mason 2001), but their results do not necessarily apply to more heterogeneous habitats such as remnants of natural and/or seminatural habitats in agricultural landscapes.
 Species responses to habitat fragmentation may strongly differ in landscapes with different matrix qualities though (Brotons et al. 2003).
-Since site tenacity and dispersal habitat suitability over time (Opdam 1991), effects of fragmentation in bird assemblages in woods should be compared to those from less predictable and more changeable environments.
+Since site tenacity and dispersal inspired by the equilibrium theory of island bio-capacity may be related to the predictability of habitat suitability over time (Opdam 1991), effects of fragmentation in bird assemblages in woods should be compared to those from less predictable and more changeable environments.
 In this paper, I studied turnover in breeding bird species composition in habitat fragments of different size classes set within an agricultural landscape in southern Poland.
 I also examined the influence of the characteristics of the fragments themselves, their degrees of isolation and of the surrounding matrix on the stability of species composition as well as on local extinction and colonisation rates.